VladimirP944/ProMan/README.md

 ## A bit of context

 This application was built as part of my CodeCool journey. \
-I've worked on this app 2 sprints (each sprint has 4 days) with the help of my team-mate Vlad Puschiulescu. \
+I've worked on this app 2 sprints (each sprint has 4 days) with the help of my team-mate Dragos Vasile. \
 When we started working on this project we had about 6 months of programming experience and about 3 months of web development. \

 ## Features of the project